 |Total dissolved solids||2020||ppm||1000||n/a||Yes||160-320||244||RU|

 State Regulated Contaminants with Notification Levels

-4 Manganese was present at levels that exceed the SMCL of 50 ppb from September through December 2019 due to issues with treatment equipment.
-Compliance with the SMCL is based a running annual average, which was 67 ppb in December.
+4 In one manganese sample collected, the value was greater than the SMCL; however, this is in compliance as the average is less than the SMCL, and immediate resampling showed a normal result of ND.
 The SMCL was set to protect you against unpleasant aesthetic effects, such as color, taste, odor, and the staining of plumbing fixtures and clothing when washed.
-Exceeding the SMCL does not pose a health risk.
+Exceeding this SMCL does not pose a health risk.

 |AS||Internal corrosion of AC water mains|

 |BB||Major biodegradation byproduct of TCE and PCE groundwater contamination|